most violent video games

 Scarface is like GTA on steroids!

-If you haven’t watched the Scarface movie, you probably won’t get what’s going on in the movie.
+If you haven’t watched the Scarface movie, you probably won’t get what’s going on in the game.
 So go watch that masterpiece first before playing the game.

 Scarface: The Game continues the story of the movie by adding an alternate ending.
 This game is brutally violent, and it mostly involves dealing drugs and killing rival gangs.